Keurig K-Supreme Review

 The Keurig K-Supreme offers some customizable options, though it’s missing a few key features of the pricier models.

-You can choose between multiple brew sizes, which will dispense 175 ml, 240 ml, 300 ml or 355 ml of water.
-Remember that when brewing with a K-Cup, you’re using the same amount of coffee grounds for every brew.
+You can choose between multiple brew sizes, which will dispense 6, 8, 10, or 12 ounces of water.
+Remember that when brewing with a K-Cup, you’re using the same amount of grounds for every brew.
 So the larger sizes will be more dilute.
 One way to counter that issue is to take advantage of the strong coffee option, accessible by pushing the Strong button.
 It brews more slowly, allowing for a fuller extraction and, thus, a bolder brew.

 The Keurig K-Supreme also includes an Over Ice button.
 It brews a smaller and stronger cup, designed to compensate for some dilution when brewed over melting ice cubes.
 Refreshing iced coffee has been growing in popularity in recent years, according to American Dining Creations, one of the largest food service companies in America, so it is nice to see Keurig keeping up with the trend (2).

 Millennials are more likely to drink cold and frozen coffee drinks than hot ones.
-They believe the coldness enhances the drinking experience and releases more nuanced flavours.
+They believe the coldness enhances the drinking experience and releases more nuanced flavors.

 MultiStream Technology is essentially the equivalent of the showerhead water dispensing systems seen in higher-end drip coffee machines, making a big difference.
 Surprisingly, it has taken this long for single-serve K-Cup coffee makers like Keurig to take advantage of a process that expensive coffee machines – and baristas making pour-overs, for that matter – have been using for decades (3).